Drugun/CompoundOrigins/README.md

     - Icy projectile (active-primary)
     - Water breathing
     - No slowed block breaking underwater
-    - DoT in sunlight when in hot biomes and not in water
+    - Damage in sunlight when in hot biomes and not in water
+    - Cannot extinguish fire by punching it
   - Earth
     - Stone avalanche (active-primary)
     - Pickaxe-like hand digging